NCUBE: nCUBE-3

 The nCUBE-3 CPU used a 64-bit arithmetic logic unit (ALU).
 Its improvements included a process-shrink to 0.5u, allowing the speed to be increased to 50 MHz (with plans for 66 and 100 MHz).
 The CPU was also superscalar and included 16 KB instruction and data caches, and a memory management unit for virtual memory support.

 Additional I/O links were added, with 2 dedicated to I/O and 16 for interconnects, allowing for up to 65,536 CPUs in the hypercube.
 The channels operated at 100 Mbit/s, due to use of 2-bit parallel lines, instead of the serial lines used previously.
-The nCUBE-3 also added fault-tolerant adaptive routing support, in addition to fixed routing, although in retrospect it's not entirely clear why.
+The nCUBE-3 also added fault-tolerant adaptive routing support, in addition to fixed routing.

 A fully loaded nCUBE-3 machine can use up to 65,536 processors, for 3 million MIPS and 6.5 teraFLOPS; the maximum memory would be 65 TB, with a network I/O capability of 24 TB/second.
 Thus, the processor is biased in terms of I/O, which is usually the limitation.
 The nChannel board provides 16 I/O channels, where each channel can support transfers at 20 MB/s.

 A microkernel was developed for the nCUBE-3 machine, but it was never completed, having been abandoned in favor of Plan 9's Transit operating system.